NotShige/OnixClientFaq/README.md

 # Onix Client FAQ

-## If you have any questions, problems, bugs that you would like to report you can go over to
+## If you have any questions, problems, bugs that you would like to report you can go over to:
 [#community-support](https://discord.com/channels/814195071356370977/832745413916360806)

 [#make-a-ticket](https://discord.com/channels/814195071356370977/814277715594838087)